jakob-nogler/CILly-Geese/README.md

 | `--wandb`             | Use the wandb framework for hyperparameter search.
 Sweep configuration must be defined in the config file   |
 | `--sweep_id SWEEP_ID` | Restart an existing wandb sweep with a given id                                                             |

-The programm will train the models as specified in the config file and construct an ensemble of the predictions of each of them.
+The program will train the models as specified in the config file and construct an ensemble of the predictions of each of them.
-The final prediction, which can be submitted to kaggle, will be save under the `results/` folder.
+The final prediction, which can be submitted to Kaggle, will be save under the `results/` folder.

 ### Config files